FREQUENTLY ASKED QUESTIONS

 FAQ 1 - WHAT TYPE OF MUSEUM?

-Is your museum an art museum, a craft museum, an ethnographical or folk life museum, a museum of natural history, science, transport or industry, a general historical museum or an historical museum dedicated to a particular period or event, is it a city, town or regional museum dealing with many subjects or just with one aspect, is it a museum dedicated to the life and work of a single person or group of people, is it a museum dedicated to a trade or single industry, or to traditional (‘folk’) arts?
-Your museum may be a combination of many of the above, it may also be a museum based on a unique heritage building or enterprise.
-It may also be an entirely unique concept in which case explain in what way it does not fit into the traditional definition of a museum.
+Any kind, size, or type of museum can apply, everyone is welcome.
+Is your museum an art museum, a craft museum, an ethnographical or folk life museum, a museum of natural history, science, transport or industry, a general historical museum or an historical museum dedicated to a particular period or event?
+Perhaps it is a city, town or regional museum dealing with many subjects or just with one aspect, or a museum dedicated to the life and work of a single person or group of people, or with a focus on a trade or single industry, or traditional (‘folk’) arts?
+Your museum might be a combination of many of the above, or could also be a museum based on a unique heritage building or enterprise.
+It might also be an entirely unique concept in which case explain in what way it does not fit into the traditional definition of a museum.

 FAQ 2 - WHO OWNS YOUR MUSEUM AND ITS COLLECTIONS?

-Is it owned by a government ministry, a municipality, a charitable foundation or trust, a religious organisation, or a co-operative, by a private individual or by a business enterprise?
+Does a government ministry, a municipality, a charitable foundation, or a trust, a religious organisation, a co-operative run your museum or it is owned by a private individual or a business enterprise?

 FAQ 3 - HOW IS YOUR MUSEUM FUNDED?

 Is it by government or municipal annual grant, by private or charitable endowment, by a business enterprise committed to supporting your museum, by earnings, donations and occasional grants?
-Is your museum’s income guaranteed, and is your museum financially sustainable?
+Is there a guaranteed percentage of your annual budget?
+Is your museum financially sustainable?

 FAQ 4 - FORM OF GOVERNANCE OF THE MUSEUM

-Does a director appointed by a ministry or municipality, by a foundation or charitable trust, by a private owner or business enterprise, manage your museum?
+Does a ministry or municipality appoint a director?
+Or does a foundation, a charitable trust, a private owner or business enterprise manage your museum?
 Has it a Board of Governors or Trustees who hold final authority over the museum’s activities?
 Who is the legal employer of the staff?